Friesach: Economy

 Friesach has several small to medium-sized industries, including metalworking and textilemaking.
 Like most regions of Carinthia, the town mainly depends on tourism (such as a ruined castle and a chocolate museum).
 With the Teutonic Order hospital, it is also a supraregional health centre.

 Sustainability

 In 2021, the town began fulfilling much of the electricity and hot water demands by way of the largest solar farm in Austria, a nearby 5,750 square metre installation that generates 2.8 million kilowatt-hours of power per year.

 Politics

 Municipal Council

-At the 2009 elections, Friesach's local council (Gemeinderat) consisted of 23 members of the following parties: